 The elephant in the room with the current crop of electric vehicles on the market is that they’re still very expensive and there’s no real used EV market to speak of yet.

 New technology is always expensive, but until the last 5-10 years or so, the cost of electric cars was so prohibitive that only those who normally bought brand-new BMWs and Mercedes’ could afford it.

 Even now, the cheapest electric cars tend to cost between £20,000 and £30,000 and this is a sizable outlay for most people.
 There’s also an issue that maintenance is often reliant on main dealers.

-But none of these problems are insurmountable, and in fact the electric bike industry faced similar when it first started to bloom…
+But none of these problems is insurmountable, and in fact, the electric bike industry faced similar when it first started to bloom…

 What are the similarities to e-bikes?

 Forbes reports that “E-bikes are predicted to grow from 3.7 million bikes sold in 2019 to 17 million in 2030.
 The e-bike market in 2020 is already up by 23% year on year, and on the current trajectory, there will be 10 million e-bikes sold per year as early as 2024.”